 It is necessary to have consolidated legislation on the subject as at the moment there is none and the Courts rely on legislation and practices originating in England.
-Consultation on the subject was also continuing.
+The Attorney-General gave the Commission a reference to look into the matter.
+A background paper together with a draft Bill was prepared by the Commission and circulated to the Stakeholders for purposes of discussion during a proposed Workshop.
+Plans to hold the Workshop were underway at the time of writing the report.